voicegain/platform/ANNOUNCE-TR.md

 * Fix for issue where sometimes getting a blank page when opening transcript, which required a reload to get the page

 The current version of the Zoom Meeting Assistant going with this release is 0.2.17

-### September 27, 2022

-This release brings the following improvements:
-* Added option to move transcript to a different project
-* Run additional tests when saving microphone recording to ensure audio is available for transcription
-* Better tooltips regarding Project
-* Improved behavior when user selects project while on Home page
-* An all of the Project Settings pages show the Project name the same way we do it on e.g. Transcripts page
-* Allow apostrophe in the Project name
-* Change the "data not found" text to "No transcripts"
-* Improved information on the Apps Download page